 There is also something very cathartic about watching this one in the midst of the #MeToo movement.
 Essentially, we are watching a woman take revenge on a man who thoughtlessly ruined her life years before, and seeing her do battle with him makes this “Halloween” especially thrilling.
 Lord knows women have been forced to be silent for far too long, so seeing one get her revenge feels much, much overdue.

 By the way, I think I’m going to start calling this one “Halloween: 40 is the New 20.”
 It seems appropriate, don’t you think?

 * * * ½ out of * * * *

-WRITER’S NOTE: A lot of people have been getting made at Jamie Lee Curtis recently.
+WRITER’S NOTE: A lot of people have been getting mad at Jamie Lee Curtis recently.
 We see her wielding many different weapons and firearms in this movie as Laurie Strode, but some have been quick to call her a hypocrite for doing so as her stance on gun control and the need for it has been well-documented.
-Why she appearing in this movie infinitely armed and complaining about gun violence in real life?
+Why is she appearing in this movie armed to the hilt and yet complaining about gun violence in real life?
 Ladies and gentlemen, what Curtis is doing in this movie is called ACTING.
 SHE IS PLAYING A CHARACTER.
 Whatever happened to make believe anyway?
 Not all actors are out to put their political issues into each movie they do.
 Do yourself and everyone else a favor and stop blurring the line between fiction and non-fiction.
 That is all.